bretheskevin/boilerplate-rails-next/README.md

 # Template Next.js / Ruby on Rails

+Your application will be served to [http://localhost/](http://localhost/)

 ## Prerequisites

 - bash (The setup script use .bashrc for aliases)
 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/linux/)
     - /!\ It won't work with the old version that uses `docker-compose`, you need to install the latest one that use `docker compose`

 ## Get started